 Collateral Murder | leaked US Army video shows unprovoked attack

 Wikileaks, a small and independent website, today linked a video they are calling “Collateral Murder.”
 The 15-minute video is the decrypted recording from two U.S. Military Apache helicopters operating in Baghdad in 2007.
 This Collateral Murder video shows Reuters journalists Namir Noor-Eldeen and Saeed Chmagh as they were killed by U.S. “Friendly Fire.”
-Wikileaks has only said that “U.S. Army Whistle-blowers” provided the video, and they did not receive guaranteed payday loans for providing the video.
+Wikileaks has only said that “U.S. Army Whistle-blowers” provided the video, and they did not receive payday loans for providing the video.

 The Collateral Murder incident